hlt-mt/TM-Cleaner/README.md

 ## Credits

-FBK developed the Cleaning Service (the web service, interface with BiCleaner and web GUI)
+FBK developed the Cleaning Service (the web service and web GUI)

 ## Contacts